Welcome to the Structural Bioinformatics Group!

 - the Transformer database (2014)

 - the Promiscuous database (2011)

-More information about databases and applications developed in our group is available here.
+More information on our research activities as well as databases and applications developed in our group is available here.

 We are now a part of the Charite Technology Transfer initiative.
 For more information please check the catalogue [PDF]